Skip to content

 We led the global effort to build a coalition of support behind the International Day of the Girl, securing support from the Canadian government which took our call all the way to the United Nations.

 We worked with girls who believed that an international day could be a launch pad for global action on girls’ rights.
-Through their stories, ideas and views it was clear that an international day for girls would bring global focus to their lack of representation in the global development agenda.
+Through their stories, ideas and views it was clear that an international day for girls would bring global focus to their lack of representation in the global development agenda and the continued need to push for gender equality.

 Related pages